Surgical abortion is a procedure that ends an undesired pregnancy by removing the fetus and placenta from the mother's womb (uterus).

-- Your doctor may numb your cervix so you feel little pain during the procedure.
+- Your health care provider may numb your cervix so you feel little pain during the procedure.

 - Small rods called dilators will be put in your cervix to gently stretch it open.
 Sometimes laminaria (sticks of seaweed for medical use) are placed in the cervix.
 This is done the day before the procedure to help the cervix dilate slowly.

-- Your doctor will insert a tube into your womb, then use a special vacuum to remove the pregnancy tissue through the tube.
+- Your provider will insert a tube into your womb, then use a special vacuum to remove the pregnancy tissue through the tube.